 Click Accept and watch the machine and software know the height and exact location of your stock on the T-slot bed.

 Because we oriented our G-code file (or WCS) in Fusion 360 on the top left edge of the stock, you don’t need to adjust anything under the Plan Placement tab.
 You can leave everything at the zero position.

 Step 6: Install and locate your tool.

 For this job, we’re using a 1/4” flat end mill.
-Head back up to the Initial Setup tab, click Install Tool, and use the same instructions outlined in Step 2 to swap out the probing pin for your 1/4” flat end mill.
-After you’ve installed the tool, select 1/4” Flat End Mill in the Bantam Tools software and perform a tool touch-off.
+Click Jog tab and select Install Tool.
+Use the same instructions outlined in Step 2 to swap out the probing pin for your 1/4” flat end mill.
+After you’ve installed the tool, select Helical 01150 - 1/4” 3FL Flat End Mill in the Bantam Tools software and perform a tool touch-off.